 Reports and Strategic Plans

 Below you will find a copy of the Partnership's Strategic Plan for 2017-2020, as well as previous versions.
-This document highlights the Partnership's seven strategic priorites for each three year period, as well as how the decision was made to priotise these areas, and the approaches the Partnership will take in achieving them.
+This document highlights the Partnership's seven strategic priorities for each three year period, as well as how the decision was made to prioritise these areas, and the approaches the Partnership will take in achieving them.